ngholson/g4ScoreBoard/README.md

 	1. first shot after break is a 60s shot.
-	2. if player elects to "push" the incoming player gets 60s. if he chooses to give it back to the original shooter that shot it is a 30s shot.
+	2. if player elects to "push" the incoming player gets 60s. if player chooses to give it back to the original shooter, then that shot it is a 30s shot.
 	3. all shots thereafter are 30s shots.
 	4. each player/team gets 1 30s extension per rack.
 ```